Omolara-Alayo/Data-Science-Internship/README.md

-# SQL_tut
+# Data Science Internship
-This is the SQL tutorial repo
+This is my Data Science Internship portfolio.